Please read the following information before leaving for your expedition.

 Weather and research needs can lead to changes in the daily schedule.
 We appreciate your cooperation and understanding.

-While there is no typical day in the field our ‘typical’ day will be: Breakfast, a briefing of the work to be done for the day, the safety considerations involved with the work, and how the scientists will be using the data we will be collecting.
+While there is no typical day in the field, our ‘typical’ day will be breakfast, a briefing of the work to be done that day, the safety considerations involved, and how the scientists will use the data we collect.
 We will follow this up by assembling our field gear, gathering our lunches, and heading into the field.
 We will spend most of our days in the field gathering data for our research.
-We may use citizen science apps, such as iNaturalist, and other sampling methodologies to collect data on the abundance and diversity of forest plants, intertidal organisms, and birds.
+We may use citizen science apps like iNaturalist and other sampling methodologies to collect data on the abundance and diversity of forest plants, intertidal organisms, and birds.
 Some teams may work along the forest edge collecting field measurements of trees and soil depth.
-We will have lunch in the field and complete our field work before heading back to the lab to add our data to the database and prepare for the next day's fieldwork.
+We will have lunch in the field and complete our fieldwork before returning to the lab to add our data to the database and prepare for the next day's fieldwork.
 After our fieldwork, we will listen to a pre-dinner talk from one of the scientists on the project.
 In the evenings, you will have time to relax and hang out, journal, take pictures, watch for moths or other evening wildlife, and stargaze.

-If you want, volunteers can submit observations of moths (and other species) drawn to the buildings' exterior lights and post them here: https://www.inaturalist.org/projects/project-porchlight.
-The project now has over 1,500 species confirmed, with many more awaiting more rigorous species identification!
+Volunteers can submit observations of moths (and other species) drawn to the buildings' exterior lights and post them here: https://www.inaturalist.org/projects/project-porchlight.
+The project has over 1,500 species confirmed, with many more awaiting more rigorous species identification!

 ITINERARY